superhussain/Personal-Portfolio/_posts/2015-09-10-polyphasic-adventures-1.markdown

 > In 1989, the interviewers again interviewed the graduates of that class.
 You can guess the results:
 >
 > - The 13% of the class who had goals were earning, on average, twice as much as the 84 percent who had no goals at all.
+> - Even more staggering – the three percent who had clear, written goals were earning, on average, ten times as much as the other 97 percent put together.

-The lesson here is that you must know your objective before you can hope to be successful.
+The lesson here is that you must know your objectives before you can hope to be successful.

 ----------

 ### My Experience ###

 When I first heard about polyphasic sleep I was super excited to try it out so that I can do the stuff I normally wouldn't be able to during the day.
 Last week when I wrote the [Week Zero post](http://hussainabbas.com/blog/polyphasic-adventures-0) it was my first day doing this routine and I felt amazing!
 That day I felt like I had so much energy that I randomly threw punches into the air (and I don't regret it for a second).
-Little did I know that was the best part of the whole week.
+Little did I know that was the best part of the whole week...

 ----------